M. Chapoutier - Hermitage Chante-Alouette 2021

 Wine rated (2024 guide) 94/100

-At first, it's a little closed, but after a few moments in the glass, the ripe peach and mirabelle plum aromas from the magnificently ripe Marsanne reveal themselves.
+At first glance, it is a little closed, but after a few moments in the glass, the aromas of ripe peach and mirabelle plum from the beautifully ripe Marsanne grapes reveal themselves.
 Excellent concentration and wonderful vitality despite moderate acidity.
-Then comes the saline minerality, which combines with a touch of bitter almonds in the long, structured finish.
+This is followed by saline minerality, which combines with a touch of bitter almonds in the long, structured finish.
 Made from biodynamically grown grapes.
-Will be at its peak from 2025.
+Will be at its peak from 2025 onwards.

 Jeb Dunnuck